jpunwin/djed.static/docs/local-components.rst

 If you develop your own front-end-code (so called "local components"), you can also publish them with BowerStatic.

-First of all you have to create a ``bower_components`` directory for your local components:
+First of all you have to create a ``bower_components`` directory:

 .. code-block:: python

-    config.add_bower_components('myapp:static/bower_components', local=True)
+    config.add_bower_components('myapp:static/bower_components')

-The ``local`` parameter indicates that the directory acts as fallback for your local components.
-This means that the local components can use all the available packages in the directory.
+Local components can depend on all available packages in this directory.

 If you have created such a local ``bower_components`` directory, you can add one or more local components: